mjcconsulting/camelz4-prototype/modules/vpcs/BUILD-build-ohio-build-vpc.md

 # Modules:VPCs:Build Account:Ohio:Build VPC

-This module builds the Build-VPC in the AWS Ohio (us-east-2) Region within the CaMeLz-Build Account.
+This module builds the Build VPC in the AWS Ohio (us-east-2) Region within the CaMeLz-Build Account.

 ## Dependencies